elchun/lndf_robot_prototype/README.md

 Navigate to the `training` directory inside `ndf_robot`.
 Run or modify the shell script `train.sh` to train the convolutional occupancy network

+To evaluate a new set of weights, the `s_vis_correspondance.py` script is convenient.
+By setting the model_path and obj_model variables, you can compare the latent representation of an unrotated and rotated version of the same object.
+This allows you to check how strongly SE(3) equivariance is enforced.

 ### Add demonstrations
 Navigate to the `demonstrations` directory inside `ndf_robot`.
 Use the `label_demos.py` script to log new demonstrations.
 The current evaluator uses